destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 Let's say that my email is personalemail@gmail.com, to which we can [add some extra information](https://thenextweb.com/google/2017/08/17/how-the-plus-sign-can-save-your-gmail-inbox-from-becoming-a-pit-of-doom/) in the address, by adding _+something_ after the username.
 So, if we wanted to track our emails from Github, for example, we can subscribe to github with personalemail+github@gmail.com, and with that we can filter our emails by tracking those that were sent to that address, instead of my default one.

 This is such a great feature that Gmail offers.
 Now imagine if I wanted to do something similar _with my own domain_.
 Or, even better, create addresses __on the fly__.
 I'd love to have an address nameofservice@destroy.systems, and then redirect them to personalemail+nameofservice@gmail.com.
-This is easily achievable by creating new rules on mailgun, the problem is that the receiver's address cannot be parametrized, so it cannot be automated.
+This is easily achievable by creating new rules on mailgun, the problem is that we would need to create a new rule for every new service.
+And we couldn't even have a generic case, as the receiver's address cannot be parametrized, everything would have to go to the same address.
 We need to use something else.

 # What are the tools available?

 Mailgun has an API.
 By using this and some scripting we can achieve what we want.
-Then, if we host this script somewhere available 24/7, we can have it permanently accessible.
+Then, if we host this script somewhere, we can have it permanently accessible.
 Think about _cloud_, _serverless_ and all of these fancy words.
 We'll talk about in in part 2.

 The idea is to use Mailgun to capture all of the emails, forward it to a service that we created and then, within this service, we can modify the email and, with Mailgun API, send it to our personal email account, adding the required tags (or that _+something_) that will allow us to filter what we want: